-We didn’t see as much native wildlife as we hoped while hiking Great Keppel Island (but we did see many goats, unfortunately).
+We didn’t see as much native wildlife as we had hoped while hiking Great Keppel Island (but we did see many goats, unfortunately).
 However, it was a great place to see echidnas (they even have a resident echidna at the resort!), dugongs and all the reef inhabitants too.

 7. Heron Island

 Most islands on the Great Barrier Reef are great places to see wildlife in Australia, but Heron Island is my favourite.
 If you visit early in the year, you can see turtles nesting, hatchlings, baby sharks and shovelnose rays, and so many birds… just from the beach!

 From December to March, turtle hatchlings can be spotted at many beaches on the coast of Queensland and on the islands.
 But you often need to be lucky to see them.
-At Mon Repos near Bundaberg, they organise tours with rangers to take you to the beach at night.
+At Mon Repos near Bundaberg, they organize tours with rangers to take you to the beach at night.

 9. Hervey Bay

 You can spot humpback whales migrating along the coast of Australia from many places, but in Hervey Bay, they often stop to rest for a while, making it the best place to see them in Australia.

 10. K’gari (Fraser Island)

 K’gari is one of the best places in Australia to spot wildlife.
 You’ll get to see dingoes, which are usually hard to spot.
 If you’re camping, you’ll also see a few marsupials at night.
 Indian’s Head is a great place to spot marine wildlife.

 11. Minjerribah (Stradbroke Island)

 Minjerribah is an easy day trip from Brisbane and a fantastic place to see wildlife.
-On one trip, you can spot some of the most iconic Australian animals: kangaroos, koalas, dolphins but also whales (in winter) and manta rays (in summer).
-The North Gorge Walk is perfect to spot wildlife and enjoy stunning views.
+On one trip, you can spot some of the most iconic Australian animals: kangaroos, koalas, dolphins, whales (in winter), and manta rays (in summer).
+The North Gorge Walk is perfect for spotting wildlife and enjoying stunning views.